kmcdermo/kalman1D/README.md

 The above paper does include two inmportant aspects of extensions of the Kalman filter: non-linear state model extensions of the KF and Kalman smoothing.
 As this code is for the simple example of a particle moving in 1D, the state model is linear and will not make use of the non-linear extension.
 It is important to note, though, that in HEP, typically particles are subjected to a solenoidal magnetic field, which yields the non-linear helix equations.
 Therefore, in HEP, one would then utilize the Extended Kalman Filter (EKF).

 Kalman smoothing, however, is applicable to this example.
-The mmoothing equations are bit more opaque, although a light explanation is here in addition to more info on how the KF is used in HEP: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.57.1034&rep=rep1&type=pdf
+The smoothing equations are bit more opaque, although a light explanation is here in addition to more info on how the KF is used in HEP: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.57.1034&rep=rep1&type=pdf

 We can make use of equations 10, 11 in 16-18.
 This yields the following: